Vertian/pidohj/README.md

 - [x] Display installation report
 - [ ] Modify user input prompt to capture all user input at start of script
 - [x] Script installation introduction, Vertcoin full node: what, why and how?
+- [x] Add derived memory flag configuration based on RAM amount on hardware when building from source
+- [x] Add hardware detection for Raspberry Pi Zero to ensure building from source to avoid segmentation fault
 ------------

 ### Instructions | How to use